SofusEriksen/Fake_News_Project/README.md

 ## Usage

-To run the code in "Final project.ipynb", ensure that you have the file "995,000_rows.csv" in your working directory.
+To run the code in "Final project.ipynb", ensure that you have the file "995,000_rows.csv" in your working directory and then run the cells sequentially.

 ## Package Versions